 B. The American Bar Association

 Still, vacancies in trial court judgeships occurring at any time other than the expiration of a term are filled through the merit selection process.

-With merit retention, the electorate decides whether an incumbent judge will serve an additional term by reviewing a simple statement on the ballot that reads “Shall Justice/Judge (name) of the _________ court be retained in office?”
+With merit retention, the electorate decides whether an incumbent appeals court judge will serve an additional term by reviewing a simple statement on the ballot that reads “Shall Justice/Judge (name) of the _________ court be retained in office?”
 Only those judges receiving approval from a majority of the voters may continue in office for another six-year term.

 District Court of Appeal judges face a retention vote only among voters in their respective judicial districts.
 Supreme Court justices appear on the statewide ballot.

 A. Judicial History